Bruno-Neumann/SCPSL-Discord-Bot/README.md

 # SCPSL-Discord-Bot
-### The SCPSL Discord Bot is a player counter.
+### SCPSL Discord Bot is a Player Count bot written in python for Discord.
 ##
-SCPSL Discord Bot is a Player Count bot written in python for Discord